-Well, it certainly has its benefits.
+While there are audio gadgets that can perform well without it, like some good non-subwoofer soundbars, having one certainly has benefits.
 A subwoofer enhances the audio experience and improves the performance of the speaker at higher frequencies.
 The music will be more toe-tapping and have more depth as well.

 If you’re looking for specific products, here are our top-rated recommendations for shallow mount subwoofers, if you’re considering going this route.

 Another huge advantage of a car subwoofer is it can go anywhere you go.
 Install one in your trunk, under your seat, or just place it in the backseat.

 When it comes down to it, they don’t have spatial constraints.
 Although the largest benefit is still the enhanced sound.

 A Guide for Installing a Subwoofer to a Factory Stereo

 What You Will Need